DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc G - The Strazni Siblings.md

 ***Ireena's Choice.*** Whether Ireena was at the inn or church during Izek's attack, she is filled with guilt, rage, and frustration upon learning of it.
 With a tremble in her voice, she demands that the players allow her to accompany them should they decide to put a stop to Izek's rampage.
 Ireena doesn't care about Izek's motivation; she simply wants others to stop suffering for their decisions to protect her.

+If the players insist that she remain at the inn, Ireena asks if they truly believe her to be "helpless and incompetent."
+"Am I a piece of porcelain, to be sealed away so that it can never be chipped?" she demands furiously.
+"Am I a princess, to be locked away in a tower so that no dragon can snatch me?
+Did you forget that my father and brother trained me to wield a sword?
+Or do you mean to take this decision from me, just as Strazni and the Devil do?"

+Ireena, determined and stubborn, can't be convinced to remain at the inn or church, and insists on accompanying the players if they attempt to leave without her.
+Players can keep her from attempting to join them only by succeeding on a DC 16 Charisma (Deception) check to deceive her or by succeeding on a DC 14 Dexterity (Stealth) check to slip away when she's distracted.

 > [!abstract]+ **Urwin's Aid**
 >
 > If the players request Urwin’s aid in tracking Izek, Urwin meets them in the taproom the following morning to share the following information, though he politely declines to reveal his sources: